ashwinvaidya17/DMAS2019_B19/README.md

 # DMAS2019_B19
-This repository contains the Final version submission for the Design of Multi-agent systems by the group ``B-19``.
+This repository contains the Final version submission for the Design of Multi-agent systems project by the group ``B-19``.

 # Title : "Higher Order Theory of Mind in RPS, RPLS and Blotto Game"